21 Best Things to Do in Grand Junction (in 2023)

 Enstrom Toffee and Confectionery

-Enstrom Toffee and Confectionery has been a Grand Junction staple since the 1960s.
+Enstrom Toffee and Confectionery have been a Grand Junction staple since the 1960s.
 Stop in at the original store and treat yourself to their renowned almond toffee, butter toffee, and other chocolate confections.

 Grand Junction is also the biggest Colorado city on the Western Slope, and it’s the halfway point on a drive from Denver to Salt Lake City.